Use this guide to understand warehousing services, prioritize service level agreements, and choose the right warehouse partner for your business.

 Choosing a warehouse is a decision that should be weighed carefully, considering your current product and business needs, as well as your future growth plans.
 If your business is looking for a warehouse partner for outsourced order fulfillment, this guide will serve as a resource for understanding warehousing services, SLA’s, warehouse management systems, and more.

 Traditionally speaking, the term warehouse refers only to the building where items are stored.
 By this definition, a warehouse would only provide inventory storage.
-A distribution center (DC) or 3PL provides both storage and fulfillment and shipping services, but as the logistics industry evolves to meet merchants’ needs, the lines between a warehouse and a distribution center are much less distinct.
+A fulfillment center (FC) or 3PL provides comprehensive storage, fulfillment, and shipping services.
 For the purpose of this guide, we’ll refer to a warehouse as a full-service storage and fulfillment center.

 Many full-service warehouses have found that partnering with a 3PL network simplifies their operations, allowing them to focus on their areas of expertise rather than managing vendor relationships or trying to sell space on their shelves.
 Tony Donaldson, a logistics specialist with Regis Corporation, found that partnering with a 3PL network enabled his team to focus on picking, packing, and warehouse management.